textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Paths, directories, and file paths in lists

-Do not italicize these when used in a list, where each list item is solely path, directory, or file name, no other sentence text; otherwise, every item would be needlessly italicized.
+Do not italicize these strings when used in a list, such as reflecting a file tree, directory contents, or what have, for example:

-For example, when showing a file tree, or the contents of a directory, use an unordered list with no bullets, styled as an example, with items in normal font weight:

 * . . .
 * directory